DoorDash's Super Bowl ad is a sweepstakes giving away everything advertised during the game — from a BMW to mayo

 The sweepstakes also has a marketing message, given that the promotion ties into DoorDash's service of delivering products to customers' doors.

-"We believe there's no better way to showcase what's possible with DoorDash than literally delivering all the Big Game ads to one lucky winner," said Kofi Amoo-Gottfried, chief marketing officer of DoorDash, in a statement.
+"We're using this as an ignition point about a broader discussion can help drive a reappraisal of DoorDash," Kofi Amoo-Gottfried, chief marketing officer for DoorDash, told CBS MoneyWatch in an interview.
+The message is "that you can get everything on DoorDash — we've evolved beyond more than restaurants."

-The estimated value of the products and services is $480,000, according to DoorDash.
+The estimated value of the products and services being awarded in the contest is $480,000, according to DoorDash.
+Amoo-Gottfried said the value could be higher given that advertisers are still announcing their Super Bowl plans.

+"That's an estimate based on what we know today," he said.
+"It's less about the amount and more about the idea — the thing that we find exciting is that we've spent close to 60 years watching all these ads, but I've never been able to get everything" advertised during the game.

 Super Bowl LVIII will be broadcast live from Allegiant Stadium in Las Vegas, Nevada, on CBS — the parent company of CBS News, and on Nickelodeon and streaming on Paramount+.